-The climate tab shows the climate details for each block - average temp, average rainfall, annual PET entered when the block was created and is the place to add snowfall.
+The climate tab shows the climate details for each block and is the place to add snowfall.

-The climate tab displays the climate that has been identified for each block - there is no ability to enter or edit a blocks climate manually.
+Each block’s monthly climate is summarised to an annual value that is displayed under the climate tab - there is no ability to enter or edit a blocks climate manually.